rustwasm/wasm-pack/docs/src/cargo-toml-configuration.md

 demangle-name-section = true
 # Should we emit the DWARF debug info custom sections?
 dwarf-debug-info = false
+# Should we omit the default import path?
+omit-default-module-path = false

 [package.metadata.wasm-pack.profile.profiling]
 wasm-opt = ['-O']